What Is Dementia? Stages, Types, Treatments, & Care

 - Excessive exposure to certain chemicals or minerals

 Some researchers have also found a link between proton pump inhibitors and dementia.
 Proton pump inhibitors (PPIs) are a class of medications used for treating a variety of gastrointestinal illnesses such as chronic indigestion, ulcers, and acid reflux.
 They work by reducing the amount of stomach acid a person produces.
-One study found that among frequent, long-term users of a PPI, dementia was 44 percent more likely to develop than among those who only took a PPI occasionally.7 So a link may exist between PPIs (like Prevacid, Nexium, Aciphex, Prontonix, and Prilosec) and dementia, but taking one does not guarantee that you will develop a cognitive disorder.
+A JAMA Neurology study found that among frequent, long-term users of a PPI, dementia was 44 percent more likely to develop than among those who only took a PPI occasionally.
+So a link may exist between PPIs (like Prevacid, Nexium, Aciphex, Protonix, and Prilosec) and dementia, but taking one does not guarantee that you will develop a cognitive disorder.
 It's just one more risk factor.

-In addition, some researchers believe that hearing loss and dementia may be linked.
-It's possible that cognitive decline speeds up when an older adult loses a significant amount of his or her hearing.
-The constant strain of trying to hear and understand what's being said may put too much stress on the brain or even affect the structure of a person's brain at the cellular level.
+Some researchers believe that hearing loss and dementia may be linked.
+Cognitive decline may speed up when an older adult loses a significant amount of their hearing.
+The constant strain of trying to hear and understand what's being said may put too much stress on the brain or even affect a person's brain's structure at the cellular level.
 Plus, social isolation is a risk factor for dementia, and hearing loss can make people want to avoid going out or socializing.

 What to Look For: Early Signs of Dementia

 Since dementia usually comes on gradually, it's easy to miss the early indicators.
 Plus, some types of dementia start damaging a person's brain long before any symptoms appear.
 For example, preclinical Alzheimer's is a stage that can last a decade or more without any obvious hint of disease.
 However, in some cases, dementia can appear to come on all of a sudden—mostly among people with certain types of FTD, vascular dementia, or CJD.